BetterMuSeek

 Squier 0370590509 Affinity Series Starcaster

 This maple theme extends to the neck and fretboard, offering a cohesive playing experience.
 In terms of body style, the Starcaster features a semi-hollow design, making it lightweight and comfortable to play for extended periods.
-It’s engineered for right-handed players and comes with an adjustable guitar bridge system for precise intonation and playability.
+It’s engineered for right-handed players and has an adjustable guitar bridge system for precise intonation and playability.

 Specifications